nissbran/identity-server-workshop/exercises/01-ClientCredentials/README.md

   ]
 }
 ```
-* The third and last is the signature.
-It is used to verify that the payload of the token is correct and that it orginates from the correct server.
+* The third and last part is the signature.
+It is used to verify that the payload of the token is correct and that it originates from the correct server.

 If you want to decoded your own tokens, you can go to https://jwt.io/ to decode it.

 ## Exercise 1.3: Modify the Transaction Api use access token authentication

 In this part we will add authentication to the transaction api.
-We are going to use the nuget package supplied by the IdentityServer4 team, IdentityServer4.AccessTokenValidation.
-It is also possible to use the regular ASP.NET Core 2.0 Microsoft.AspNetCore.Authentication.JwtBearer package.
-The difference between them is that IdentityServer4.AccessTokenValidation exposes more options and the api surface aligns more with the tokens that IdentityServer4 generates.
-The IdentityServer4.AccessTokenValidation even builds on Microsofts package.
+We are going to use the nuget package supplied by the IdentityServer4 team, `IdentityServer4.AccessTokenValidation`.
+It is also possible to use the regular ASP.NET Core 2.0 `Microsoft.AspNetCore.Authentication.JwtBearer` package.
+The difference between them is that `IdentityServer4.AccessTokenValidation` exposes more options and the api surface aligns more with the tokens that IdentityServer4 generates.
+The `IdentityServer4.AccessTokenValidation` even builds on Microsofts package.

 ### Step 1